armandobecerril/KueskiChallenge/README.md

 - Architectured proposed in also based in containers, could expand and scale in kubernetes

-3. How can you ensure the quality of the data?
+2. How can you ensure the quality of the data?

 Best practice is at the beginiing of data generation, however it is not possible, there are differnt controls, after ingestion to raw data it is recomend apply a data quality framework with different rules and patterns, it is necessary undesrtand data, information and goal.
 Given exploratory ananlysis we could indentify that somo data could consider as an outlier, other are incomple or null values, in some cases we dont have complete history, but all scenarios could be real, some companies did not list on stock markets in hole history, to ensure quality of data it is necessary a team for data govenance an data owner in order to apply necessary controls

-5. Would you apply data modeling techniques?
+3. Would you apply data modeling techniques?
   - a.
 How would you model the data?
+    - In a most faster way in order to deliver value,  did not model the data (star schema, snowflake model or E-R, data vault, etc) we ingest in a    proper stack tech for better and faster results

   - b.
 Why would you use that model?
+    - Current use case doesn`t need a complex data modeling, only stored huge volume of data for their analysis

-6. How would you deliver metrics results?
+4. How would you deliver metrics results?
+Pre build metric, for better user experience and scalability

-7. How would you present the data so it is understandable by everyone?
+5. How would you present the data so it is understandable by everyone?
+Very friendly dashboards and KPI's, with all user experience as possible, faster response, and information that provide insigths for more and better decisions

-8. How can you ensure that the metrics delivered are consistent?
+6. How can you ensure that the metrics delivered are consistent?
+Need to be tested in an exhaustive way, and with some tools like RPA or IPA validate across the time functionality ans consistent of the data across the time, this information and behavior of the data it is important for analytics team

-9. What if we have to add a new time window of 45 days?
+7. What if we have to add a new time window of 45 days?
+Visualizations tools could solve this time window request

 Imagine the project was successful and investors are buying and selling stocks every second.
 There is a necessity for visualizing all the transactions done by investors in real